seeleteam/seele-md/Dev/SIP.md

 Created: 2020-01-15
 ```

-## PURPUSE
+## PURPOSE

 For compatibility between HD (Hierarchical Deterministic) Wallets that follows the [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) schema, this document aims to specify the rules of address discovery for supporting Seele.

 ## SCHEME